Here’s How a Celebrant Can Help if you are Postponing Your Wedding

 Using a wedding celebrant allows a couple all the flexibility they may wish for.
 They will be able to have their wedding wherever they choose, whether that’s on a beach, in a town hall, in a park or even in a forest.
 The couple can choose to hold their ceremony at any time, and the way the celebrant ceremony runs will be entirely up to the couple.

-Working with a celebrant during this difficult time can help you decide what’s best for you as a couple – whether you want to postpone for the big wedding you planned, or be married as soon as the restrictions allow, with a beautiful ceremony in an outside space.
+Working with a celebrant during this difficult time can help you decide what’s best for you as a couple – whether scaling back or postponing your wedding to be married as soon as the restrictions allow, with a beautiful ceremony in an outside space.

 The pandemic doesn’t have to put a stop to all ceremonies, but you do need to be smart about moving forward until life can return to normality.
 You may decide that holding a small ceremony with your closest family – or even alone, and streaming your celebrant-led ceremony may be the perfect solution.